-- 4.5.1 The timekeeper shall inform and decide which bench will be taken by each team. - 4.5.2 Each team must supply the referee with 3 pucks to be used for the game. - 4.5.3 If the referee or timekeeper is not in possession of a team's roster by the time the warmup clock concludes, a minor penalty for delay of game will be assessed.
+- 4.5.1 The timekeeper shall inform and decide which bench will be taken by each team. - 4.5.2 Each team must supply the referee with three pucks in adequate or better condition to be used for the game. - 4.5.3 If the referee or timekeeper is not in possession of a team's roster by the time the warmup clock concludes, a minor penalty for delay of game will be assessed.

-4.6 RUN TIME UPDATED
+4.6 RUN TIME

-- 4.6.1 [Competitive Only] In the event that there is a 5 or more-goal spread in the last five minutes of the 3rd period, the game clock will switch to running time.
-If at any point a 5-goal spread is reduced to 4 goals, the game clock will revert to stop time. - 4.6.2 At any point in the 3rd period, the losing team (in either a rec or competitive game) may request run time if the spread is 5-goals or more.
-If the losing team requests run time, they cannot withdraw this request if the spread becomes less than 5. - 4.6.3 If a penalty is taken while the clock is in run-time, the penalty for a minor will be 3-minutes and the penalty for a major will be 7-minutes. - 4.6.4 NEW If a run-time penalty expires during a stoppage of play, the player should remain in the box and the team shall remain shorthanded (if applicable) until the play is resumed.
+- 4.6.1 If there is a 5 or more-goal spread in the last five minutes of the 3rd period, the game clock will switch to running time.
+Stoppage time will not resume unless the margin is reduced to 4 goals. - 4.6.2 If there is an 8 or more-goal spread at any point in the 3rd period, the game clock will switch to running time.
+Stoppage time will not resume unless the margin is reduced to 4 goals. - 4.6.3 If a penalty is taken while the clock is in run-time, the penalty for a minor will be 3-minutes, a double minor will be 6-minutes, and the penalty for a major will be 7-minutes.
+For PIM threshold purposes penalties will still be recorded as per normal. - 4.6.4 If a run-time penalty expires during a stoppage of play, the player should remain in the box and the team shall remain shorthanded (if applicable) until the play is resumed.